 2. Ask a neighbor to pick up your packages

-Assuming you don't have a doorman, you should have someone near store any packages you might receive while you're away.
-As with newspapers, this one's a dead giveaway, not to mention an outright invitation to steal.
+Assuming you don't have a doorman, you should have someone nearby store any packages you might receive while you're away.
+As with newspapers, piling up Amazon boxes is a dead giveaway, not to mention an outright invitation to steal.

 3. Hide expensive items in places burglars wouldn't think to look